MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Split.md

 ---
 description: Explains how to use the Split operator to split one or more strings into substrings.
-keywords: powershell,cmdlet
 Locale: en-US
-ms.date: 03/24/2020
+ms.date: 03/30/2021
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_split?view=powershell-7.1&WT.mc_id=ps-gethelp
 schema: 2.0.0
 title: about_Split